dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Implementation Strategy
 -----------------------
-I want to avoid introducing any new types to the Lua system (however see note on Array Types above) as the types I need already exist and I quite like the minimalist nature of Lua.
-However, to make the execution efficient I want to approach this by adding new type specific opcodes, and by enhancing the Lua parser/code generator to encode these opcodes only when types are known.
+I want to build on existing Lua types rather than introducing completely new types to the Lua system.
+I quite like the minimalist nature of Lua.
+However, to make the execution efficient I am adding new type specific opcodes and enhancing the Lua parser/code generator to encode these opcodes only when types are known.
 The new opcodes will execute more efficiently as they will not need to perform type checks.
-In reality the performance gain may be offset by the increase in the instruction decoding / branching - so it remains to be seen whether this approach is beneficial.
-However, I am hoping that type specific instructions will lend themselves to more efficient JIT compilation.
+Morever, type specific instructions will lend themselves to more efficient JIT compilation.

-My plan is to add new opcodes that cover arithmetic operations, array operations, variable assignments, etc..
+I am adding new opcodes that cover arithmetic operations, array operations, variable assignments, etc..

-I will probably need to augment some existing types such as functions and tables to add the type signature.

 Modifications to Lua Bytecode structure
 ---------------------------------------
 An immediate issue is that the Lua bytecode structure has a 6-bit opcode which is insufficient to hold the various opcodes that I will need.
 Simply extending the size of this is problematic as then it reduces the space available to the operands A B and C. Furthermore the way Lua bytecodes work means that B and C operands must be 1-bit larger than A - as the extra bit is used to flag whether the operand refers to a constant or a register.
 (Thanks to Dirk Laurie for pointing this out).

-If I change the sizes of the components it will make the new bytecode incompatible with Lua.
-Although this doesn't matter so much as long as source level compatibility is retained - I would like a solution that allows me to maintain full compatibility at bytecode level.
-An obvious solution is to allow extended 64-bit instructions - while retaining the existing 32-bit instructions.

-For now however I am just amending the bit mapping in the 32-bit instruction to allow 9-bits for the byte-code, 7-bits for operand A, and 8-bits for operands B and C. This means that some of the Lua limits (maximum number of variables in a function, etc.) have to be revised to be lower than the default.
+I am amending the bit mapping in the 32-bit instruction to allow 9-bits for the byte-code, 7-bits for operand A, and 8-bits for operands B and C. This means that some of the Lua limits (maximum number of variables in a function, etc.) have to be revised to be lower than the default.

 New OpCodes
 -----------
 The new instructions are specialised for types, and also for register/versus constant.
-So for example ``OP_RAVI_ADDFI`` means add ``float`` and ``integer``.
-And ``OP_RAVI_ADDFF`` means add ``float`` and ``float``.
+So for example ``OP_RAVI_ADDFI`` means add ``number`` and ``integer``.
+And ``OP_RAVI_ADDFF`` means add ``number`` and ``number``.
 The existing Lua opcodes that these are based on define which operands are used.

 Example::